-OLYMPIA — A lawsuit alleging sexual harassment, racist remarks and discriminatory behavior by Dan Fazio, director of the farm labor association WAFLA, and by WAFLA is pending in federal court.
+OLYMPIA — A lawsuit alleging discrimination, management negligence and unlawful termination by Dan Fazio, director of the farm labor association WAFLA, and by WAFLA is pending in federal court.

 Fazio told Capital Press he could not comment.

 “WAFLA vigorously disputes the allegations made by a former employee and looks forward to defending itself in court,” said Kim Bresler, WAFLA’s membership and communications director.
-Allegations of illegal activity in the memos are “strongly and vehemently denied,” Bresler said.
+Allegations in the memos are “strongly and vehemently denied,” Bresler said.

-Several prospective WAFLA board members decided not to come on the board because of the first memo, but the organization is functioning and is not concerned about losing clients, she said.
+Several prospective WAFLA board members decided not to come on the board because of the first memo, she said.

-First known as the Washington Farm Labor Association, WAFLA, headquartered in Lacey next to Olympia, was expanded by Fazio several years ago into the Northwest’s main provider of thousands of H-2A-visa foreign guestworkers, mainly to the tree fruit industry.
+First known as the Washington Farm Labor Association, WAFLA, headquartered in Lacey, has expanded into the Northwest’s main provider of thousands of H-2A-visa foreign guestworkers, mainly to the tree fruit industry.

 The lawsuit was filed in early June by Dawn Dobbins, a former WAFLA employee, in Thurston County Superior Court in Olympia and was moved later that month to U.S. District Court in Tacoma.